Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: Discussion

 \section{Discussion}

-In this paper, we seek to bridge the gap between existing post hoc explanation methods, which are unfaithful and nonverifiable, and inherently interpretable models, which are restrictive and often less performant than black-box models.
-In particular, we propose, VerT, a method that can transform any black-box model into a verifiably interpretable model, whose feature attributions can be easily evaluated for faithfulness.
-We empirically evaluate VerT and find that the resulting verifiable models are highly faithful and produce interpretable and verifiable attributions.

-\paragraph{Limitations.} We note that \name requires full access to the training dataset and the baseline model.
+In this paper, we seek to build machine learning models such that their feature attributions remain discriminative.
+In particular, we propose \name, a method that adapts black-box models into those that are robust to distractor erasure.
+We empirically evaluate \name~ and find that the resulting models are highly faithful to the original and produce interpretable attributions that closely match the ground truth ones.
+Limitations of \name~include requiring full access to the training dataset and the baseline model.
 Furthermore, while it produces verifiable feature attributions that tell us how important each feature is to the model's prediction, it does not tell us what the relationship between important features and the output/label is, as is true with all feature attributions.

-Finally, the utility of these attributions, and indeed, all feature attributions, relies on the existence of a non-trivial signal distractor decomposition of the dataset.
-If such a decomposition does not meaningfully exist, for example when the entire input is the signal, then ours, and all other feature attributions, are inapplicable.
+\begin{ack} This work is supported in part by the NSF awards IIS-2008461, IIS-2040989, IIS-2238714, Kempner Institute Graduate Fellowship, and research awards from Google, JP Morgan, Amazon, Harvard Data Science Initiative, and the Digital, Data, and Design (D$^3$) Institute at Harvard.
+The views expressed here are those of the authors and do not reflect the official policy or position of the funding agencies. \end{ack}